brimdata/zed/zng/docs/zng-over-json.md

 The ID provides a mapping to a type so that future values in the stream may reference a schema by ID.
 An implementation maintains a table to map schemas to types as it decodes values.
-The ID's are scoped to the particular ZJSON data stream in which they are embedded and otherwise have no global persistence or meaning.
+The IDs are scoped to the particular ZJSON data stream in which they are embedded and otherwise have no global persistence or meaning.

-The form of each value has the following JSON structure:
+Objects in a ZJSON stream have the following JSON structure:
 ```
 {
         id: <id>,
         schema: <type>,
+        values: [ <val> ... [ <val>, ... ] ... ]
         aliases: [ <alias1>, <alias2>, ... <aliasn> ],
-        values: [ <val> ... [ <val>, ... ] ... ]
 }
 ```